AtomBombf13/AtomBomb/modular_atom/blacksmith/README.md

 ## Credits

-I want to be crystal clear. this module is my work, and it is a total rework of the entire old TG smithing systen, adding many features such as sound, sparks, text feedback, use of overlays, light system, etc, and replacing every asset, improving it in more ways than I can be bothered to list.
-The visually similar system floating around on some servers that lack this module are based on my old beta stuff, they are incomplete to say the least, but use my artwork.
+I wish to be clear. this module is my work, and it is a total rework of the entire old TG smithing systen, adding many features such as sound, sparks, text feedback, use of overlays, light system, etc, and replacing every asset.
+The visually similar system floating around on some servers that lack this module are based on my old beta stuff, they are incomplete and I can't really guarantee anything about them.
 All the designs are mine, the primer, mittens, so on, the concepts, mechanics, and assets (code copy paste with edits tho) used to make leather strips, to make wooden rods from planks, to make chains, the smithed armor, the plates, ad nauseum.
-It could not exist without the base TG smithing code however, I am not a coder, I do design and art, and edit existing code, so if you want to give the coder people props look below.
-This module only exists because I was promised to be allowed to finish it without some smoothbrain breaking it mid-development, and so thanks to Raptor and Lamasmaster are in order for that.
+It could not exist without the base TG smithing code however, I am not a coder, I do design and art, and edit/adapt existing code, so if you want to give the coder people props look below.
+For getting to finish it uninterrupted I'd like to thank Raptor and Lamasmaster.

 The base TG smithing code is still very much the core, made by lolman in 2019.
-GremlingSS refactored the code in anvil.dm in 2022, wich was adapted and then used for this module since it was easier to read than the old.
+GremlingSS refactored the code in anvil.dm in 2022, wich was adapted and then used for this module.

 Sounds: A few edited base FO13 ones, but the anvil sounds were made by me, they are from royalty free sampling from videvo.net edited a lot in Audacity.